-Gin has seen a resurgence in popularity in recent years with millennials and an altogether younger demographic.
+Gin in the UK has seen a resurgence in popularity in recent years with millennials and an altogether younger demographic.

 But while the trend-conscious culture vulture might only have been reaching for a gin since it first became hip, this herbaceous alcoholic beverage can trace its roots and consumption back to the Middle Ages.